Which config file to use

 Details on how to configure the connection from Butler to Qlik Sense Enterprise on Windows.

-API endpoints can be individually enabled/disabled.
+Butler’s REST API can be enabled/disabled in itself.
+If the API is enabled, individual API endpoints can then be enabled/disabled as needed.
 By only enabling the endpoints needed for your Qlik Sense environment, memory usage is minimised and security maximised.

 Butler’s scheduler complements the Qlik Sense built-in scheduler with more flexible triggers and a devops friendly API/file format for storing scheduling data.